Phonon-blocked junction calorimeter: Non-ideal device

-Beyond reducing $\Gamma$, performance can be further enhanced by optimizing the resistivity ratio $\rho$ through engineering the junction interface and barrier\cite{duda2012}.
-For the device demonstrated in Figure \ref{fig:fig6} (a), the decrease in $\rho$ generally improves $\xi$, as shown by the colored lines: at $\rho=0.1$, $\xi$ reaches the minima of 0.72 ($\Gamma = 10^{-3}$, solid yellow line) and 0.28 ($\Gamma = 10^{-4}$, dashed yellow line), approaching the theoretical limits for ideal TES detectors.
+Beyond reducing $\Gamma$, the performance of the detector can be further enhanced by optimizing the resistivity ratio $\rho$.
+For the device demonstrated in Figure \ref{fig:fig6} (a), the decrease in $\rho$ generally improves $\xi$, as shown by the colored lines: at $\rho=0.1$, $\xi$ reaches the minimum of 0.72 ($\Gamma = 10^{-3}$, solid yellow line) and 0.28 ($\Gamma = 10^{-4}$, dashed yellow line), approaching the theoretical limits for ideal TES detectors.
 Further reduction below $\rho=0.1$ yields diminishing returns, consistent with the saturation trends in Figure \ref{fig:NEP_and_dE}(b).

-Lastly, we briefly address heat backflow from the hot quasiparticles in the superconductor electrode to the normal metal, characterized by the phenomenological parameter $\beta$.
-A nonzero $\beta$ reduces the net cooling power proportionally, as the backflow heat scales with both junction cooling and Joule heating [$2\beta(P_J + I_JV_J)$].
+Lastly, we briefly address the influence of a finite heat backflow from the superconducting electrode to the normal metal, characterized by the phenomenological parameter $\beta$.
+A nonzero $\beta$ reduces the net cooling power proportionally, as the backflow power scales with both junction cooling and Joule heating power as $2\beta(P_J + I_JV_J)$.
 Figure \ref{fig:fig6}(b) illustrates how increasing $\beta$ degrades the normalized energy resolution.
-For instance, with $\Gamma = 10^{-3}$ (solid colored lines), values of $\beta > 0.05$ push the resolution above the intrinsic TFN limit ($\xi>1$).
-For lower values of $\Gamma$, the tolerance to backflow increases; for example, at $\Gamma = 10^{-4}$ (dashed colored lines), $\beta$ must exceed 0.2 to compromise the resolution above the TFN limit.
-This again emphasizes the importance of optimizing subgap tunneling.
+For instance, with $\Gamma = 10^{-3}$ (solid colored lines), values of $\beta > 0.05$ push the resolution above the intrinsic thermodynamic limit ($\xi>1$).
+For lower values of $\Gamma$, the tolerance to backflow increases; for example, at $\Gamma = 10^{-4}$ (dashed colored lines), $\beta$ must exceed 0.2 to compromise the resolution above the thermodynamic limit.
+This again emphasizes the importance of minimizing the subgap tunneling.
 In practice, backflow can be mitigated by incorporating quasiparticle traps, such as an additional normal metal layer on the superconductor electrode \cite{pekola2000, oneil2012, nguyen_2013}.
+For such devices, measured value of $\beta < 0.02$ has been reported\cite{oneil2012}.